AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-servers/create-http-server.md

 ---
-description: Verwenden Sie die Seite "Server"im Audience Manager Admin-Tool, um einen neuen HTTP-Server zu erstellen oder einen vorhandenen Server zu bearbeiten.
+description: Verwenden Sie die Serverseite im Serveradmin-Tool, um einen neuen HTTP-Audience Manager zu erstellen oder einen vorhandenen Server zu bearbeiten.
 seo-description: Use the Servers page in the Audience Manager Admin tool to create a new HTTP server or to edit an existing server.
 seo-title: Create or Edit an HTTP Server
 title: Erstellen oder Bearbeiten eines HTTP-Servers